tmtsoftware/csw/docs/src/main/services/location.md

 @@@ note

-Once the akka location is found or resolved, there could be a need to give a specific type to the actorRef.
-Since, the type of the
+The `resolve` and `find` api returns the concrete `Location` type i.e. `Akkalocation`, `HttpLocation` or `TcpLocation` as demonstrated in this section.
+Once the akka location is found or resolved, we need to retain the type to the actorRef, since the explicit type annotation is removed from the program, before it is executed at run-time
-ActorRef used while registering cannot be restored due to the concept of `erasure`, the ActorRef can still be typed while retrieving as follows:
+(refer [type erasure](https://en.wikipedia.org/wiki/Type_erasure)).
+Retaining the type can be acheived using following `AkkaLocation` api:

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/csw/services/location/LocationServiceExampleClientApp.scala) { #typed-ref }

 Java
 :   @@snip [JLocationServiceExampleClient.java](../../../../examples/src/main/java/csw/services/location/JLocationServiceExampleClient.java) { #typed-ref }

-If an UnTyped ActorRef was used while registering, then at retrieval, using just `actorRef` instead of `typedRef` from `AkkaLocation` would suffice.

 @@@
 ## Filtering